jrojasconstain/jrojasconstain/README.md

-- 👋 Hi, I’m @jrojasconstain.
+- 👋 Hi, I’m @jrojasconstain
 -
 - 📊 I'm an economist and (wannabe) behavioral scientist.
 -